videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/mute-unmute-mic.md

 ### `unmuteMic()`

-- By using `unmuteMic()` function of `useMeeting` hook, local participant can publish audio to other participants.
+- By using the `unmuteMic()` function of the `useMeeting` hook, local participant can publish audio to other participants.

   - You can only call this method when the local participant is not broadcasting audio to others.

-- You can pass customised audio track in `unmuteMic()` by using [Custom Audio Track](/react/guide/video-and-audio-calling-api-sdk/render-media/optimize-audio-track).
+- You can pass customised audio track in the `unmuteMic()` method by using [Custom Audio Track](/react/guide/video-and-audio-calling-api-sdk/render-media/optimize-audio-track).

-- Audio stream of the participant can be accessed from the `micStream` property of `useParticipant` hook.
+- Audio stream of the participant can be accessed from the `micStream` property of the `useParticipant` hook.

 ### `muteMic()`

-- By using `muteMic()` function of `useMeeting` hook, local participant can stop publish audio to other participants.
+- By using the `muteMic()` function of the `useMeeting` hook, local participant can stop publishing audio to other participants.

 - You can only call this method when the local participant is broadcasting audio to others.